ClementTsang/bottom/docs/content/troubleshooting.md

 <figure>
     <img src="../assets/screenshots/troubleshooting/regedit_fonts.webp" alt="Regedit menu showing how to add a new font for Command Prompt/PowerShell"/>
-    <figcaption>The last entry is the new entry for Iosevka</code></figcaption>
+    <figcaption><sub>The last entry is the new entry for Iosevka</sub></figcaption>
 </figure>

-5. Then, open the Command Prompt/PowerShell, and right click on the top bar, and open `Properties`:
+1. Then, open the Command Prompt/PowerShell, and right click on the top bar, and open "Properties":

 <figure>
     <img src="../assets/screenshots/troubleshooting/cmd_prompt_props.webp" alt="Opening the properties menu in Command Prompt/PowerShell"/>
 </figure>

-6. From here, go to `Font`, and set the font to your new font (e.g. `Iosevka`):
+1. From here, go to "Font", and set the font to your new font (so in this example, Iosevka):

 <figure>
     <img src="../assets/screenshots/troubleshooting/cmd_prompt_font.webp" alt="Setting a new font in Command Prompt/PowerShell"/>